Albert And Elaine Borchard Foundation Inc

 Key Takeaways for Grant Writers

 • Invitation-only process is the primary barrier: For general grants, you cannot submit an unsolicited proposal.
-However, the three specialized centers (Law and Aging, International Education, Literary Arts) offer open application opportunities for academic researchers, providing an alternative entry point.
+However, the three specialised centres (Law and Aging, International Education, Literary Arts) offer open application opportunities for academic researchers, providing an alternative entry point.

 • Most common grant is $10,000: Set realistic funding expectations.
 While grants can reach $75,000, the typical award is $10,000, with a median around $20,000.

-• Fast turnaround after approval: Organizations receive funding within 2-4 weeks of board approval, which is faster than many foundations.
+• Fast turnaround after approval: Organisations receive funding within 2-4 weeks of board approval, which is faster than many foundations.
 This suggests efficient operations and clear decision-making processes.

 • Prior funding doesn't guarantee future support: Even previous grantees must be re-invited and demonstrate continued alignment with priorities.
 Success requires ongoing relationship maintenance.

-• Multiple pathways exist: If you're an academic researcher in Southern California working on aging, international education, or literary arts, the specialized centers offer direct access without needing an invitation.
+• Multiple pathways exist: If you're an academic researcher in Southern California working on aging, international education, or literary arts, the specialised centres offer direct access without needing an invitation.
 This is the most accessible route for new applicants.

-• Board connections matter: Given the invitation-only model, building relationships with board members or funded organizations may help get your organization on the foundation's radar, though there's no public guidance on how invitations are extended.
+• Board connections matter: Given the invitation-only model, building relationships with board members or funded organisations may help get your organisation on the foundation's radar, though there's no public guidance on how invitations are extended.

 References